-If you register by mail, then you must send with the application either: a copy of a current and valid photo identification, or a copy of a current utility bill, bank statement, government check, paycheck or other government document which shows your current name and address.
+If you register by mail, then you must send with the application either: a copy of a current and valid photo identification, or a copy of a current utility bill, lease agreement, rental agreement, bank statement, government check, paycheck or other government document which shows your current name and address.

 If you do not provide the information required above, then you will be required to provide the information the first time you vote in person.

 Where can I go to register to vote?

 You may register to vote at any of the following places: